Sales Executive

 Sales Executive Amanda B left school at sixteen, did an NVQ in Business and started work as a receptionist.
 When she was made redundant from that company she found a career within a catering business and “started at the bottom”, working her way up from Sales Administrator to Sales Executive with Baxter Storey.

-More information about Business sales executives
+More information about Importers and exporters

 The UK average salary is £29,813